-The current financial plan for the Sewer System through 2020 anticipates the issuance of approximately \$647 million of additional Parity Bonds (which includes the Bonds) and approximately \$85 million of additional variable rate Junior Lien Obligations for new money purposes from 2018 through 2020 to provide continued funding for the CIP.
-Another \$111 million of the CIP is expected to be funded from loan commitments from Ecology that the County has executed or expects to execute.
+The current financial plan for the Sewer System through 2020 includes issuance of the 2015B Bonds and anticipates the issuance of approximately \$575 million of additional Parity Bonds and approximately \$85 million of additional variable rate Junior Lien Obligations for new money purposes from 2016 through 2020 to provide continued funding for the CIP.
+Another \$111 million of the CIP is expected to be funded from loan commitments from Ecology that the County has executed (\$67.5 million) or expects to execute (\$40.0 million) by the end of 2015.
 The balance of the CIP through 2020 is expected to be funded from Net Revenue.

-The Bond Ordinance authorized the issuance of up to \$350 million in Parity Bonds and Parity Lien Obligations for new money purposes through October 10, 2017 (of which the Bonds are the first issuance), and an unlimited amount of Parity Bonds and Parity Lien Obligations to refund outstanding obligations of the County payable from Revenue of the System through December 31, 2017.
+The County Council authorized the issuance of up to \$350 million in Parity Bonds and Parity Lien Obligations for new money purposes through October 10, 2017 (of which \$71,900,000 of the 2015B Bonds were the first issuance), and an unlimited amount of Parity Bonds and Parity Lien Obligations to refund outstanding obligations of the County payable from Revenue of the System through December 31, 2017.